Droman09/README_generator/ReadMe.md

   You can quickly and easily create a README file by using a command-line application to generate one.
 This allows the project creator to devote more time to working on the project.

+  This README file was created then modified by utilizing this generator.

   ## Installation
   Node is required to run this program.
 Select index.js file and open it on the terminal so that you can install the dependencies by typing "npm i".